alexandertrefz/essence/packages/website/diagnostics.md

 Integer = 2, to x: Integer)` is legal, because `f(1, to 3)` skips `b` by the label the next Argument carries.

+### `ambiguous-overload-default`

+Two entries of one `overload` block accept the same call, because a default on one of them lets it be called with exactly the Arguments the other one takes.
+An Overload is selected by the Arguments a call writes, so two entries that accept the same ones can not both be reached.

+Only a shape reachable by LEAVING A DEFAULT OUT is refused.
+Entries of the same written shape that resolve by the Types of their Arguments — `Integer.add`'s four entries, all of shape `(_)` — are what an `overload` block is for and stay exactly as they are.
+The hazard is only ever a shape that did not exist before the default was written.

+Where a default was written to replace a shorter entry, delete the shorter
+entry: the default already means it.

 ## Choices

 ### `empty-choice`